 Owner and Head Writer for The Drawing Board

 Nakita Valerio is an academic, activist and writer in the community.
-She is currently pursuing graduate studies and works as a research assistant in History and Islamic-Jewish Studies at the University of Alberta.
-Nakita sits on the advisory committee for the Chester Ronning Center for the Study of Religion and Public Life and the Executive Fundraising Board for the YIWCL Cree Women’s Camp.
+She recently finished graduate studies and works as a research assistant in History and Islamic-Jewish Studies at the University of Alberta.
+Nakita sits on the advisory committee for the Chester Ronning Center for the Study of Religion and Public Life, the Executive Fundraising Board for the YIWCL Cree Women’s Camp, and the Edmonton Heritage Council.
 Nakita was named one of the Alberta Council for Global Cooperation’s Top 30 under 30 for 2015, and is the recipient of the 2016 Joseph-Armand Bombardier Canada Graduate Scholarship from the Social Sciences and Humanities Research Council, as well as the Walter H. Johns Graduate Studies Fellowship.
 She has also been honoured with the State of Kuwait, the Queen Elizabeth II, the Frank W Peers Awards for Graduate Studies in 2015, the Sir Guy Carleton Award for Graduate Studies in History for 2016 and a Government of Alberta Graduate Student Scholarship in 2017.
 She has been recognized by Rotary International with an Award for Excellence in Service to Humanity and has been named one of Edmonton’s “Difference Makers” for 2015 by the Edmonton Journal.
 Nakita is the co-founder of Bassma Primary School in El Attaouia, Morocco and the Vice President of External Affairs with the Alberta Muslim Public Affairs Council.